saurabdixit/RoboND-Rover-Project/README.md

 </p>

 3) Run drive_rover.py in anaconda terminal using RoboND environment.
-4) The robot should navigate in the environment autonomously and should stop when samples located is greater than 4 and percentage environment mapped is greater than 99.5%.
-You should see output something like following
+4) The robot should navigate the environment autonomously and should stop when the samples located are greater than 4 and percentage environment mapped is greater than 99.5%.
+Also, You should see something like following on the terminal
 ```console

 ===============Congratulations Task Completed================